If you find sick or injured wildlife…

 We need your help!

-The Unexpected Wildlife Refuge is supported entirely by private donations from individuals who have visited us or read about the refuge.
+The Unexpected Wildlife Refuge is supported entirely by private donations from individuals who have visited us or read about the Refuge.
 The generosity of our supporters will allow us to continue to protect this special habitat and educate the public about its importance.
 Refuge expenses include local taxes, insurance premiums, truck repairs and insurance, and equipment maintenance.
 Please consider a small donation to our cause.
-You can do this on our Help UWR page, or contact UWR via mail or phone.
-For several years now, donations to non-profits have been below the mark.
-People have to make choices between necessities, and sometimes the organizations that depend on the good graces of supporters are eliminated from the household budget.
-Unexpected Wildlife Refuge is no exception.
-And expenses keep going up.
-We need your support now more than ever.
-Please help us keep up with taxes, insurance, printing and utility costs.
-Any donation you can make above your July $20 Beaver Defender renewal fee will be placed into our general operating budget.
-We run this beautiful and unique 767 acre wildlife refuge on a minuscule annual budget of $30,000.
+You can do this on our Help UWR page, or contact UWR via E-mail, regular mail or telephone.
+We understand that people have to make choices between necessities and desires, and sometimes the organizations that depend on the good graces of supporters are eliminated from the household budget.
+Nevertheless, we hope you will consider the Refuge a priority; we need your support now more than ever.
+Any donation you can make will be placed into our general operating budget.
+We run this beautiful and unique 767 acre wildlife refuge on a minuscule annual budget of about $30,000.
 Compare that to other non-profit organizations, and you will realize how extremely frugal and careful we are with your contributions.
 We do not have bloated administrative salaries, retirement packages or healthcare options.
-Every penny you send goes directly into keeping this place safe and sound for the animals who live here.
-Please make your tax deductible gift to Unexpected Wildlife Refuge and help us continue with our mission to preserve, protect and educate — we cannot do it without your help.
+Every penny you send goes directly into keeping this place safe and sound for the animals (and plants) who live here.
+Please make your tax deductible gift to Unexpected Wildlife Refuge and help us continue with our mission to preserve, protect and educate — we cannot do it without your help!